-5. CONCLUSION
+5. CONCLUSION AND RECOMMENDATIONS

-The cause of delay with the highest number of occurrences is restriction at destination airport, with a frequency of 2,893 times, and caused approximately 213, 412 minutes of delay, having the most impact among the identified causes.
+The cause of delay with the highest number of occurrences is restriction at destination airport, with a frequency of 2,893 times, and caused approximately 213,412 minutes of delay, having the most impact among the identified causes.

-The findings suggest that the runway at the airport is not adequate to accommodate all of the flights, as the top cause of delay is due to the restriction on the destination airport.
+The findings suggest that the runway at the airport is not adequate to accommodate all of the flights with the top cause of delay due to the restriction on the destination airport.
 Given the current design of the runway at NAIA, if the first flight to depart is delayed by a significant amount of time, it causes a ripple effect to all other flights that follow.
 A new building or airport that is solely for domestic use is recommended to lessen this.
+Additionally, local governments should make a conscious effort to improve the state of their respective local airports.